 Weight: 9.55 ounces

-The Samsung Galaxy Z Fold 3 is determined to win over foldable phone skeptics.
-Worried about the device’s durability?
-The display is up to 80% tougher, and the whole phone is water resistant.
+The Samsung Galaxy Z Fold 3 is so good that it might just win over foldable phone skeptics.
+Samsung addressed some of the durability concerns.
+The display, for example, is up to 80% tougher, and the whole phone is water resistant.
 Want to do more with a massive 7.6-inch screen?
 There’s S Pen support, plus an under-display camera to make for a more immersive display.

 Think foldable phones cost too much?
 Well, we can’t help you much there.
 This sequel is still pricey at $1,799, but at least it’s $200 cheaper than its predecessor at launch.
 If you’re looking for a truly affordable foldable, the new $999 Samsung Galaxy Z Flip 3 is a better bet.
 (For a deeper comparison, see our Galaxy Z Fold 3 vs. Galaxy Z Flip 3 face-off.)
 Or you could turn to our Samsung promo codes to help you knock a few dollars off those hefty price tags.